 Your credit report can be your best reference or your harshest critic.
 It is a key factor in whether lenders will work with you and what interest rates you receive if you are looking to get a mortgage, buy a car or seek a line of credit for other purposes.
 In addition, your credit score can also affect things such as your ability to rent an apartment or even get hired at a new job.

 For these reasons, it is important to check your credit report at least annually to ensure that everything in it is correct.
 In this era of potential credit reporting errors as well as the risk of identity theft, it is even better to track your credit reports and scores more often than just once a year.
-The best credit monitoring services offer quarterly or even monthly updates so you can spot any mistakes or problems quickly and get them fixed fast.
+The best credit monitoring services offer quarterly or even monthly updates so you can spot credit reporting errors.

 Do not keep brushing aside those thoughts of "I really need to get my credit report."
 It's best to just do it.